harryeslick/py_template/README.md

 Tox helps us efficiently automate testing and building processes, maintaining the reliability and functionality of our Python package across a wide range of environments.
 By identifying potential compatibility issues early in the development process, we improve the quality and usability of our package.
 Our Tox configuration streamlines the development workflow, promoting code quality and consistency throughout the project.

 ### Development
-#### Codespaces
-In our project, we use GitHub Codespaces to simplify development and enhance collaboration.
-Codespaces provides a consistent, cloud-based workspace accessible from any device with a web browser, eliminating the need for local software installations.
-Our configuration automatically sets up required dependencies and development tools, while customizable workspaces and seamless GitHub integration streamline the development process and improve teamwork.

-When you create a Codespace from a template repository, you initially work within the browser version of Visual Studio Code.
-Or, connect your local VS Code to a remote Codespace and enjoy seamless development without the hassle of local software installations.
-GitHub now supports this fantastic feature, making it a breeze to work on projects from any device.

-To get started, simply set the desktop version of Visual Studio Code as your default editor in GitHub account settings.
-Then, connect to your remote Codespace from within VS Code, and watch as your development process is revolutionized!
-With Codespaces, you'll benefit from the consistency and flexibility of a cloud-based workspace while retaining the comfort of your local editor.
-Say hello to the future of development!

-GitHub Codespaces also supports Settings Sync, a feature that synchronizes extensions, settings, and preferences across multiple devices and instances of Visual Studio Code.
-Whether Settings Sync is enabled by default in a Codespace depends on your pre-existing settings and whether you access the Codespace via the browser or the desktop application.
-With Settings Sync, you can ensure a consistent development experience across devices, making it even more convenient to work on your projects within GitHub Codespaces.

 #### Devcontainer
 Dev Containers in Visual Studio Code allows you to use a Docker container as a complete development environment, opening any folder or repository inside a container and taking advantage of all of VS Code's features.
 A devcontainer.json file in your project describes how VS Code should access or create a development container with a well-defined tool and runtime stack.
 You can use an image as a starting point for your devcontainer.json.
 An image is like a mini-disk drive with various tools and an operating system pre-installed.
 You can pull images from a container registry, which is a collection of repositories that store images.